Asabeneh/30-Days-Of-Python/readme.md

 ### Installing Python

 To run a python script you need to install python.
 Let's [download](https://www.python.org/) python.
-If your are a windows user.
-Click the button encircled in red.
+If your are a windows user, click the button encircled in red.

 [![installing on Windows](./images/installing_on_windows.png)](https://www.python.org/)

-If you are a macOS user.
-Click the button encircled in red.
+If you are a macOS user, click the button encircled in red.

 [![installing on Windows](./images/installing_on_macOS.png)](https://www.python.org/)